Thinking about travelling from Amsterdam to Rotterdam by train? We’ve got you covered.

 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.

-The average journey time between Amsterdam and Rotterdam is 41 minutes and the fastest journey time is 31 minutes.
-On an average weekday, there are 165 trains per day travelling from Amsterdam to Rotterdam.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Amsterdam and Rotterdam is 44 minutes, with around 108 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Amsterdam to Rotterdam without having to change trains.
-There are 90 direct trains from Amsterdam to Rotterdam.
+There are 106 direct trains from Amsterdam to Rotterdam each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Amsterdam to Rotterdam leaves at 00:05.
 Times and services may vary during weekends and holidays.